 Jan.
-1, 2020: The date 2020 coverage can start if consumers applied by Dec.
-15, 2019, or consumers were automatically enrolled in their 2020 plan or a similar plan.
+1, 2021: The date 2021 coverage can start if consumers applied by Dec.
+15, 2020, or consumers were automatically enrolled in their 2021 plan or a similar plan.

 During the year, consumers with coverage through the [insert name of state exchange] must report certain life changes to the [insert name of state exchange].
 Consumers should report changes as soon as possible, especially in the case of changes that qualify a consumer for an SEP.
 Consumers eligible for an SEP typically have 60 days to enroll in new coverage.
 (See Question 12.)
 Changes include changes in income from a new job and getting married or divorced.
-See www.healthcare.gov/how-do-i-report-life-changes-to-the-marketplace/ for information about reporting life changes.
+See www.healthcare.gov/how-do-i-report-life-changes-to-the-marketplace/ [or cite to SBM if appropriate] for information about reporting life changes.

 Consumers who have not requested financial assistance do not need to report changes related to financial assistance eligibility.

+Drafting Note: Some state based marketplaces may have different deadlines for automatic re-enrollment and end dates for open enrollment and the timeframes above should be revised accordingly.

 Q 66: How will insurance agents and brokers be able to help consumers with enrollment through the [insert name of state exchange]?